-Planning out an exercise regimen.
-This does not need to be intense- one can start slowly with walking or yoga and build up over time.
-Furthermore, this does not have to be done at a gym and can be spread out throughout the day (e.g. you can take a walk everyday before breakfast or lunch, etc.)
+- Planning out an exercise regimen.
+This does not need to be intense; start slowly with walking or yoga and build up over time.
+Furthermore, this does not have to be done at a gym and can be spread out throughout the day (e.g., you can take a walk every day before breakfast or lunch, etc.).

-- Meditating/Praying.
-Spending alone quiet time in reflection has been proven to be extremely beneficial for everyone, but particularly for those with a substance abuse disorder.
+- Meditating or praying.
+Spending alone quiet time in reflection has proven to be extremely beneficial for everyone, particularly those with a substance abuse disorder.

 - Journaling.
-This can be a great outlet to process emotions coming up or as a way to keep track of things your grateful for (a gratitude journal).
+This can be a great outlet to process emotions that are coming up or as a way to keep track of things you are grateful for (a gratitude journal).